ssiegelman15/Team-Portfolio-Generator/README.md

 ## Description

-Application takes a series of user inputs regarding information on their team members and creates an HTML page that represent a portfolio of the user's team.
+Application takes a series of user inputs regarding information about their team members and creates an HTML page that represent a portfolio of the user's team.

 ## Video Walkthrough